variousauthors/matching_game/NEXTSTEPS.md

 [x] implement "resume" so that the ESC does not
     clear the game.
-    - as part of this, the camera must roll back down to the current position [ ] implement save/load so that progress is not lost on restart [ ] make the camera movement sigmoidal
+    - as part of this, the camera must roll back down to the current position [x] implement save/load so that progress is not lost on restart [ ] remove the title, leaving just "press space"
-    - should it be constant time to complete?
-[ ] remove the title, leaving just "press space"
 [ ] Add some kind of variation to mark the passage downward
     - make a quick affirmation generator, and show affirmations